 This exemption is available to veterans disabled in military service, their unmarried surviving spouse or minor orphans.
 If filing as a widow(er) or minor child, a death certificate must be submitted with application.
-The applicant must file by September 1 each year with proof of service-connected disability.
-(The Veterans Administration will provide a letter that will include information concerning the veterans disability rating.)
+The applicant must file by September 1st each year with proof of service-connected disability.
+(The Veteran's Administration will provide a letter that will include information concerning the veteran's disability rating.)

-The blind exemption is available to all "legally blind" property owners, their unmarried surviving spouse or minor orphans.
+The blind exemption is available to all "legally blind" property owners (vision no more than 20/200 visual acuity in the better eye when corrected or have a restriction in the field of vision in the better eye which subtends an angle of vision no greater than 20 degrees (certified by ophthalmologist), or their unmarried surviving spouse or minor orphans.
 There are no income or age requirements.

-The applicant must file by September 1 each year.
-First years application must be accompanied by an ophthalmologists affidavit (also death certificate if appropriate). $11,500 taxable value of real or personal property is exempt from property tax.
+The applicant must file by September 1st each year.
+First year's application must be accompanied by an ophthalmologist's affidavit (also death certificate if appropriate). $11,500 taxable value of real or personal property is exempt from property tax.

 |Eligible Homeowners Credit|

 Indigent (County) abatements may be granted by the County Commission and are available to people who are age 65, with a 2015 household of less than $31,845.
 Generally, people qualifying for the Circuit Breaker may also qualify for the indigent abatement.
 The abatement is also available to people under 65 who may have a disability or extreme hardship.
 The abatement is for owner-occupied residences.
 You must apply every year.

 The applicant must file by September 1st with proof of ownership, income, disability and /or hardship and other information required by the county.
 The abatement is the lesser of the Eligible Homeowners Credit amount allowed or 50% of the tax due, not to exceed $943.

 Apply for abatement with the Clerk-Auditor prior to payment of taxes.